JonathanMEdwards/subtext10/doc/language.md

 An aggregate block must define two input items.
 The block will be executed repeatedly, like a `for-each`, feeding items from the input series into the first input item.
 In this example we called the first input `item`, and define it from the default template value referenced as `that`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` becomes the result of the previous call.
 This example is equivalent to the built-in `sum()` program that sums a series of numbers.
 If the program rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
 An `aggregate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).

-## Tracked series
+## Tracked and untracked series

-A series can be defined to be _tracked_.
+A series is defined to be either _tracked_ or _untracked_.
+Tracking is the default.
 A tracked series automatically assigns a unique ID to each item when it is created.
 The ID is used to precisely track changes to the item.
 Such IDs are called _surrogate keys_ in databases.
 The tracking ID is hidden from the user and programmer.
 Tracking allows two important capabilities:

-1. Relationships between tracked series can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key.
+1. Relationships between tracked series can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key (see Links)
 2. Tracked series can be versioned and merged, similar to version control systems like git, except more precisely.

 Two tracked series are equal if their items are not only equal but also were created in the same relative order, including all items that were deleted.
 Tracked equality means that the series not only have the same current state but also effectively the same history of changes.

+Text is an an untracked series of characters.
+Two texts are equal if they have the same characters in the same order, regardless of their change histories.

 > Tracked series could offer sorting by creation time, and creation-time could be used to order duplicates in a series sorted by value.

 > The IDs in tracked series are implemented as monotonically increasing serial numbers within the series, as in an “auto-increment” item in a relational database.
-We are not exposing this because merging can renumber items.
+We are not exposing this because merging may renumber items.

 ### Links